 DELIVERING YOUR BALLOT IN PERSON

-You can also drop off your ballot (in its envelopes) at a number of other public libraries designated as drop box locations (click to see locations and hours).
+You can drop your ballot off at a public library designated as a satellite office or drop box location (click to see locations and hours).
 Take mask and ID.
-But that’s all you can do at those locations.

 No one else can drop off your ballot UNLESS you have a disability that prevents you from doing it in person AND you fill out this form: Authorize-Designated-Agent-for-Mail-in-or-Absentee-Ballot

 You cannot drop off a mail-in ballot at your voting location on election day.

 IF YOU DO NOT RECEIVE YOUR BALLOT IN TIME, LOST OR DAMAGED IT, OR JUST AREN’T SURE